When it comes to your content marketing strategy, blogging should be home base.

 13. Blogging gives influencers in your niche something to share from your brand

 Influencers are busy people.
-They want to share great content, and they keep their social media feeds active by mastering the art of content curation.
+They want to share great original content, and they keep their social media feeds active by mastering the art of content curation.
 So why not provide them with something to share, so you tap into their audience too?
-Blogging gives you fresh content that others can share.
+Blogging gives you fresh content that others can share and is an effective content strategy.

 There are several ways to extend your reach, including but not limited to: